farookphuket/lav8.project/README.md

-# My word I am stupid programmer copy other people code
+# My word as I am stupid programmer copy other people code

 >   as I start this project from knowing nothing at all about laravel
->   until now I know just avery small piece of laravel and now I make
+>   until now I know just a very small piece of laravel and now I make
 >   the simple project using laravel&vue as the backend and I am now
 >   at this point the point that I am stuck within my messy ugly code
 >   I don't know how or if I can improving myself at all